-Richard and Judith Johnson purchased the property previously known as "Frost Fire Ski Area & Amphitheater" in 1976.
+Richard and Judith Johnson were the owners of "Frost Fire Ski Area & Amphitheater" from 1976 - 2017.
 They opened skiing the day after Christmas and added the annual Summer Theatre Musical in 1985.
 For over 40 years, Dick and Judith provided outdoor recreation fun for thousands of people.
 In March of 2016 Richard passed away.
 Judith worked to keep Frost Fire going by forming a partnership with North Dakota Parks & Recreation while looking for a solution that would keep Frost Fire open to the public.
 The Community Foundation of Grand Forks, East Grand Forks & Region with the Red River Regional Council gathered a small group of people to assist Judith in finding a solution that would ensure Frost Fire activities and access to the Pembina Gorge recreation and hospitality hub would continue.
 This group formed the Pembina Gorge Foundation.
 Frost Fire became the property of the Pembina Gorge Foundation on June 19th, 2017.
 July 1st, David & Amy Jo Paukert led the summer theatre production titled "Smoke on the Mountain".
 4,200 patrons attended the buffet and joined us in fellowship!

 The board of directors determined that Frost Fire could be a near-sustainable business operation if the capital needs could be met by donors, grants, sponsors and partnerships.
 The board quietly launched the "Fire Up Frost Fire" capital campaign phase I with a goal of raising $3.1 million that would fund the acquisition of Frost Fire Ski & Amphitheater, major equipment maintenance, ski/snowboard fleet, snow-makers, groomer, people movers, theater equipment, and some small renovations, as well a $1 million endowment.